Ramkumar-IN/PDF_tables_charts/README.md

 # PDF Chart & Table Extractor

 This project extracts **charts** and **tables** from PDF files using YOLO-based detection and classification models.
+The YOLO doclay detection model detects figures and figure captions.
+They are cropped based on their bounding boxes and sent to YOLOV11classification model( chart or non chart) to extract only charts and saved.
+Similarly the YOLO doclay detection model directly detects tables and table captions.
+They are cropped and saved

 ---